Beyond Lake

 water coming out of the lake was as spectacular as the water going

 in.
-Just a little bit past the end of the lake was the start
+Just a little bit past the end of the lake was the start of a

 long series of cascades down into the valley and lakes further below.